rossturk/squidviz/README.md

 There's a hidden terminal window (hint: click on the red "squidviz" in the header) and a hidden PG state legend (hint: click on "LOGICAL").
 These are collapsed by default to keep things tidy, as SquidViz was originally built for demo purposes.

+Check out this video of [SquidViz in action](http://objects.dreamhost.com/rossturk/squidviz.mov).

 ## Wat SquidViz it is not?

 This was built as a demonstration and learning tool.
 As such, there are a few things that SquidViz particularly is *not*.